SkipSkip23/MoodMixer/replit.md

 ## Overview

-This is a full-stack web application that provides personalized cocktail suggestions based on user mood and preferred liquor type.
+This is a full-stack web application called "Mixly" that provides personalized cocktail suggestions based on user mood and preferred liquor type.
 The app uses AI (OpenAI GPT-4o) to generate thoughtful cocktail recommendations with detailed recipes, ingredients, and presentation tips.
+The app includes freemium features with usage limits, affiliate monetization, and ride-sharing integration for responsible drinking.

 ## System Architecture